HoBeedzc/starter-hugo-academic/content/en/home/experience.md

         * Access to the Download Center to provide data export capability for operation backend.
         * Access to the Data Management Platform to provide the operation backend with the ability of activity marking and commodity selection.

-  - title: Data Development Engineer Intern
+  - title: Data Development Engineer Intern - Meituan Bicycle
     company: Meituan
     company_url: 'https://about.meituan.com/home'
     company_logo: meituan